dankb82/employee_reviews/README.md

 ```
 marketing.add_employee(employee)
 ```
-* Add text reviews to each employee using.
+* Add text reviews to each employee using:
 ```
 new_employee.add_employee_review(review)
 ```